egandavidpatrick-del/project-navigator/README.md

 [Back to top](#enterprise-project)
 <a id="platform-overview"></a>
 ## 🌐 Platform Overview
-The Enterprise Project Navigator Platform was originally developed for the AEC (Architecture, Engineering & Construction) industry, where organisations commonly manage projects using structured directory systems similar to the examples below.
+The Project Navigator Platform was originally developed for the AEC (Architecture, Engineering & Construction) industry, where organisations commonly manage projects using structured directory systems similar to the examples below.

 [Back to top](#enterprise-project)
 <a id="typical-engineering-project-directory-structure"></a>